 After having any teeth extracted, it’s important to take any medication or follow any instructions given to you by your dentist.
 Many of these instructions are given in order to prevent a dry socket from occurring.
 Some of these instructions may include:

-To make an appointment at Endodontic Specialists of Colorado, please contact one of our locations in Colorado Springs North, Colorado Springs South, and Pueblo, Colorado.
+To make an appointment at Endodontic Specialists of Colorado, please contact one of our locations in Colorado Springs North and Pueblo, Colorado.
 Find an endodontist near me.
 Also serving the Briargate area.
 Need a Briargate root canal or dental root canal treatment?
 Contact us today.